AdKats/AdKats/extensions/LRT-README.md

     </li>
     <li>
         <b>Install the plugin.
 (WITHOUT AdKats Installed)</b>
         Once purchased, you will be given access to the private repository where AdKatsLRT is hosted.
-If you want future access for manual updates, supply a Github user name and you will be added that way.
-If you do not have a Github account, you will be given the source code manually.
+A github account is required to access the repository, simply send ColColonCleaner your github username and details will be provided at that time.
+The plugin is installed like any other procon plugin.
     </li>
     <li>
         <b>Enable AdKatsLRT.</b>